hussaibi/libclustER/README.md

 -Go nuts with exploring

 Suggestion:
-Familiarize yourself with igraph library before using this libclustER.
+Familiarize yourself with igraph library before using libclustER.

 Note:
 All clustering functions are meant to take in an igraph object as input.